Heinz Hoffmann

-Heinz Hoffmann (28 November 1910 – 2 December 1985) was Minister of National Defense in the Council of Ministers of the German Democratic Republic, and since 2 October 1973 member of the Politburo of the Central Committee of the Socialist Unity Party (SED).
+Heinz Hoffmann (28 November 1910 – 2 December 1985) was a German military officer and politician who served as the Minister of National Defense in the Council of Ministers of the German Democratic Republic, and as a member of the Politburo of the Central Committee of the Socialist Unity Party (SED).

 Youth

 Born in Mannheim, Grand Duchy of Baden, Hoffmann came from a working-class family.
 After attending school in Mannheim, he spent the 1925 – 1930 period learning to be an engine fitter at MWM (Motoren Werke Mannheim AG).
 From 1926 to 1930 he was a member of the Young Communist League of Germany, followed by membership in the Communist Party of Germany (KPD).
 During this time Hoffman served several short prison sentences for participating in demonstrations and fights.

 Immigration

 After the rise of the Nazi Party in 1933, he was faced with a warrant for his arrest.
 Hoffmann fled Germany and immigrated to the Soviet Union by the way of Switzerland and Czechoslovakia.
 Until 1945 he used the alias “Heinz Roth,” which is the reason why he used Heinz as his first name rather than his given name Karl-Heinz.
 In the Soviet Union he attended the International Lenin School in Moscow.